 This is because almonds are not inherently high in histamine, as alcohol and spinach are.
 However they do contain several chemicals which many histamine intolerant folks have trouble with, namely lectins, oxalates, salicylates, phytic acid, and digestion-lowering enzymes.
 I’ll go more in-depth into these below, but I’ll also share that I have had zero issues with almonds and histamines, and currently I eat them almost every day.
 In fact, they feature prominently in my various low histamine recipes.

 Between almond flour and raw almonds (which I also toast & use to make my own almond butter), I have several ounces a week, and they’ve never worsened my HIT symptoms.
 Now that we’ve established that almonds are low histamine, let’s look at how to consume them safely.
-For those looking to re-introduce almonds and other nuts, below are some considerations to think about beforehand.
+For those looking to re-introduce almonds and other nuts, below are also some considerations to think about beforehand.
+Ahead of those, however, are the most common high & low histamine almond foods.

 Potential Histamine-Adjacent Issues With Almonds